matthewcsimpson/Solar-System-Hackathon-Backend/readme.md

     "meanRadius": float, mean radius in km,
-    "sideralRotation": float, time to rotate fully, in hours, "sideralOrbit": float, time to orbit the sun in days, "planet_id": string, the planet_id of the planet this moon orbits "discoveredBy": string, the name(s) of this moons discoverers, "discoveryDate": string, the date the moon was discovered, "bodyType": "Moon" <- will always be 'Moon'
+    "sideralRotation": float, time to rotate fully, in hours, "sideralOrbit": float, time to orbit the sun in days, "planet_id": string, the planet_id of the planet this moon orbits, "planetEnglishName": string, the english name of the planet this moon orbits, "discoveredBy": string, the name(s) of this moons discoverers, "discoveryDate": string, the date the moon was discovered, "bodyType": "Moon" <- will always be 'Moon'